storefront-x/storefront-x/docs/modules/vue-router.md

 ### Global component

-The `$app.vue` component which can be found in the root of the `pages/` directory is global component wrapping around the whole application.
-It can be used to apply global styles, or add elements that should be visible on every page and every layout (e.g. global banners).
+The `$app.vue` component, which can be found in the root of the `pages/` directory is global component wrapping around the whole application.
+It can be used for apply global styles, or add elements that should be visible on every page and every layout (e.g. global banners).

-By default this component is empty and looks like this:
+By default, this component is empty and looks like this:

 ```vue
 <!-- pages/$app.vue -->